automotive-grade-linux/docs-sources/docs/getting-started/machines/renesas.md

    site.
    The file pairs are grouped according to the Yocto Project version you are using with the AGL software.
-   The Flounder release of AGL uses the 2.4 version of the Yocto Project (i.e. "Rocko").

 3. **Download the Files:**